For decades, Lavender Garden has been one of the go-to stops in Cameron Highlands. But how is it holding up with new competition popping up?

 - It’s best to visit this place during a weekday when there are not so many people

-- Expect to spend 30 minutes to 2 hours here
+- Expect to spend at least 30 minutes here

-- The best spot to take a photo with the lavender field requires you to pay at a photo booth where a staff member will help you to take a photo.
+- The ideal spot to take a photo with the lavender field requires you to pay at a photo booth where a staff member will help you to take a photo.

 - Don’t worry if it rains, there is a roof over the whole farm!